 Cub Creek Animal Care Information

-Housing - Bella lives up in the office with the lovely staff!
-She is housed in a large cage with her nest box, and many different types of enrichment.
+Housing - She is housed in a large cage with her nest box, and many different types of enrichment.
 Within the cage there are several branches for her to perch upon.
 The bottom of the cage is layered with newspaper to make clean up easy.
 Her food and water bowls are hung on the sides of the cage.

 Diet - To ensure she gets all the necessary nutrients, she is fed ZuPreem FruitBlend large bird pellets as well as fresh fruits and vegetables such as apples, bananas, shredded sweet potato, and greens.
 She also loves getting peanuts as a treat!
 She is given access to fresh water everyday.